LEGITIMATION CARD AND CI PERMIT

 This authorization allows the beneficiary to exercise his duties without a visa or work permit in Switzerland.
 Thus, CDL holders are not regulated by the law on Foreigners and Integration (LEI).
 The DFAE or Federal Department of Foreign Affairs is in charge of the delivery and restitution of these authorizations through the Swiss Mission.

-Different types of CDL exist (category B, C, D or E, etc) depending on the holder’s position within the organization.
+Different categories of CDLs exist depending on the holder’s position within the organization.
 Each family member travelling with the main applicant receives the same type of authorization.

-An important aspect lies in the fact that holders of a C permit who are already living in Switzerland at the time of their employment with a UN organization or intergovernmental organization must return their current permit to cantonal authorities as they are required to hold a CDL during their functions.
-They can request their permit back once they have terminated their functions, subject to the type of permit they were holding previously.
+An important aspect lies in the fact that holders of a B or C permit who are already living in Switzerland at the time of their employment with a UN organization or intergovernmental organization must return their current permit to cantonal authorities as they are required to hold a CDL during their functions.
+They can request their permit back once they have terminated their functions.

 The period spent in Switzerland with a CDL is accounted for if the holder is retiring in Switzerland at the end of his functions and for a naturalization procedure.